-The three possible ratings for an Enterprise that is in compliance are: Complies / Needs Improvement; Complies / Acceptable Results; and Complies / Excellent Results.
+The three four possible ratings for an Enterprise in compliance are: Complies / Needs Improvement; Complies / Acceptable Results; and Complies / Excellent Results Exceeds, High Satisfactory, Low Satisfactory, and Minimally Passing.

 I. Step One: Compliance Determination

 Step One is a quantitative evaluation designed to determine whether the Enterprise complied with its statutory Duty to Serve obligations for the three underserved markets.
 Under Step One, FHFA will calculate the degree to which an Enterprise has accomplished the target under each of the objectives identified in each underserved market in its Plan.